Why this Korean staple is also a wonderfood (plus a kimchi recipe)

 - As for salt: We do love high-quality sea salt — like the highly recommended Celtic Sea Salt — but only a small amount.
 You can add more after the veggies are fermented and before eating them (if desired).
 The end product will be teeming with the beneficial microbes that aid our health and vitality.

-Suggestion: Instead of chili powder used in many traditional kimchi recipes, use fresh jalapenos and chili peppers to give your kimchi that “kick.”
+Suggestion: Instead of chili powder often used in a traditional kimchi recipe, use fresh jalapenos and chili peppers to give your kimchi that “kick.”

 - 1. Woo M, Kim M, Noh JS, Park CH, Song YO.
 Preventative activity of kimchi on high cholesterol diet-induced hepatic damage through regulation of lipid metabolism in LDL receptor knockout mice.
 Food Sci Biotechnol.
 2017 Dec 12;27(1):211-218. doi: 10.1007/s10068-017-0202-3.
 PMID: 30263742; PMCID: PMC6049760.